Get a repeat prescription online. Bulk billed

 All prescriptions are issued at the clinical discretion of the consulting GP.
 Our doctors follow the same prescribing standards as your regular in-person GP, including checking your My Health Record where appropriate.

-There are some medications that cannot be prescribed via telehealth under Australian law.
-These include Schedule 8 controlled substances (such as oxycodone, morphine, dexamphetamine, and fentanyl) and Schedule 4D restricted substances (such as benzodiazepines, zolpidem, and pregabalin).
+There are some medications NewDoc GPs do not prescribe via telehealth.
+These include Schedule 8 controlled substances (such as oxycodone, morphine, dexamphetamine, and fentanyl) and Schedule 4D restricted substances (such as benzodiazepines and zolpidem).
 If you require these medications, your GP will advise you to see your regular doctor in person.

 Why choose NewDoc for your repeat scripts?